Uri Geller’s Column in the Mirror1a

 A dear friend of mine made the big leap to the next life a few days ago.

-But I know for certain that Eldon Byrd hasn’t gone away at all – his spirit is very much alive in the hearts of his manye27 friends.
+But I know for certain that Eldon Byrd hasn’t gone away at all – his spirit is very much alive in the hearts of his many friends.
 Of course, I’m grieving – we’ve been close friends for 30 years.

 I’m grieving for his family too, because they will naturally miss him desperately.
 But I’m not sad for Eldon himself, because he had a brilliant life and a notable career as a physcist, and I know he’ll embrace the hereafter with the same open-minded gusto he